 Winner of several human rights awards, she is co-founder of the Stop Child Executions to halt the practice in Iran and in the handful of other countries where it still continues.

 The talented Afshin-Jam is also the co-author of The Tale of Two Nazanins, and she has released a multilingual album Someday charting hits in Canada, the U.S. and Europe.
 She was appointed to the board of the Canadian Race Relations Foundation to help eliminate racism and discrimination in Canada.

 Her speeches have been hits at the United Nations and international parliaments, universities and conferences.
 Through her speeches and music, Afshin-Jam hopes to continue being a “voice for the voiceless” and deliver her messages of freedom, peace and love worldwide.

 Afshin-Jam is married to the Hon.
-Peter Mackay, Canada’s Minister of National Defence.
+Peter Mackay, a Minister in the Government of Canada.